 - The ability to manage people.

-Undoubtedly, Industry 4.0 in Costa Rica will require the reinvention of engineering education programs in order to keep pace with technological advancement.
+Undoubtedly, Industry 4.0 in Costa Rica will require the reinvention of engineering education programs in order to keep pace with the technological advancement that the country will experience.

 Please use this form to contact us and we will respond as soon as possible: